bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 </div>

-Widget Builder is a command-line tool that lets you build, edit, and preview custom storefront widgets in real-time outside the context of your BigCommerce store.
+Widget Builder is a command-line tool that lets you build, edit, and preview custom storefront widgets in real time, outside the context of your BigCommerce store.

-This article contains detailed instructions on how to get started with Widget Builder.
+This article is a guide to help you learn how to use Widget Builder.

 ## Prerequisites